stepchowfun/typical/README.md

 curl https://raw.githubusercontent.com/stepchowfun/typical/main/install.sh -LSfs | PREFIX=. sh
 ```

-### Manual installation
+### Manual installation for macOS, Linux, or Windows

-The [releases page](https://github.com/stepchowfun/typical/releases) has precompiled binaries for macOS or Linux systems running on an x86-64 CPU.
+The [releases page](https://github.com/stepchowfun/typical/releases) has precompiled binaries for macOS, Linux, and Windows systems running on an x86-64 CPU.
 You can download one of them and place it in a directory listed in your [`PATH`](https://en.wikipedia.org/wiki/PATH_\(variable\)).

 ### Installation with Cargo